lucylai96/lucylai96.github.io/teaching.md

 #### COLL 158: How Music Plays The Brain

-By far, my favorite teaching endeavor has been bringing [COLL 158: How Music Plays the Brain](https://courses.rice.edu/admweb/!SWKSCAT.cat?p_action=CATALIST&p_acyr_code=2019&p_crse_numb=158&p_subj=COLL) to life: I designed and taught 3 semesters of this seminar course on the intersection of music and neuroscience.
+By far, my favorite teaching endeavor has been bringing [COLL 158: How Music Plays the Brain](https://courses.rice.edu/admweb/!SWKSCAT.cat?p_action=CATALIST&p_acyr_code=2019&p_crse_numb=158&p_subj=COLL) to life!
+I designed and taught 3 semesters of this seminar course on the intersection of music and neuroscience.

 All course materials (including the syllabus and lecture slides) from the last rendition of the course (Spring 2018) are publically availible on [the course's Canvas site](https://canvas.rice.edu/courses/10423/).